NobleMajo/NobleMajo/README.md

 <details>
   <summary><b>🔮 Tech Tips</b></summary>

-Some Technologies that I use and can recommend.<br>
+  Here are some technologies I use and recommend you try.<br>
-Has no particular order and I have tested far more.<br>
+  This list is in no particular order, and I've tried many more.<br>

 <p align="left">
     <a href="https://golang.org" target="_blank">